Home > Contact Us > Membership > Patrons > Press Releases > Formal Complaints >

 It was the RSPCA inspectors who discovered the injured animals on that fateful day see report 'J64' - go to 'about us' and then select 'Export reports' J64.

-In February Tom Lomas the exporter was tried and convicted of breaches of WATO, Welfare of Animal’s in Transit Order, legislation and given two six months sentences suspended for two years and fines and costs totaling £19,000 at Dover court.
+In February 2014 Tom Lomas, the exporter, was tried and convicted of breaches of WATO, Welfare of Animal’s in Transit Order, legislation and given two six months sentences suspended for two years and fines and costs totaling £19,000 at Dover court.

 KAALE intentions are to stop the trade in live animal exports through entirely legal and peaceful demonstrations at any UK port.
 The KAALE crew gathers information, data and photographs, and subsequently produces a detailed report for every live animal export consignment which leaves any of the UK ports.
 These reports can be seen on this site under the sub section of ‘Export Reports’.
 Older archive reports can also be found under ‘Harbours’.

-In addition, we run two telephone newslines which are updated every weekend as standard and further updates during the week when there are live animal shipments from UK ports happening.
+In addition, we run a telephone newsline which is updated every weekend as standard and further updates during the week when there are live animal shipments from UK ports happening.

 Here is a brief insight into the KAALE crew: